-The Legislative Royal Decree 1/2007 (Consumers and Users Act) and the Retail Trade Act (Law 7/1996) set forth the following penalty systems:
+The Legislative Royal Decree 1/2007 (Consumers and Users Act) and the administrative sanctions for the infringement of the Directives' provisions?
+Retail Trade Act (Law 7/1996) set forth a the following penalty systems: (A).

-Article 51 of Legislative Royal Decree 1/2007:

-Minor Infringements: fines up to EUR 3,065.06.

-Serious infringements: fines from EUR 3,005.07 to EUR 15,025.30.

-Very serious infringements: fines from EUR 15,025.31 to EUR 601,012.10.
+- Article 51 of Legislative Royal Decree 1/2007: - o Minor Infringements: fines up to EUR 3,065.06. - Serious infringements: fines from EUR 3,005.07 to EUR 15,025.30. - Very serious infringements: fines from EUR 15,025.31 to EUR 601,012.10.

-Serious and very serious infringements can give rise to penalties over the amounts abovementioned of up to five times the value of the good or services connected to the infringement.
-When very serious infringements have been committed, additional penalties such as the temporary closure of the premises can be imposed.
-Other ancillary sanctions can be imposed: e.g., seizure of the altered, counterfeited, or fraudulently obtained materials; or publication of the sanction.
+Serious and very serious infringements can give rise to penalties over the amounts mentioned above up to five times the value of the good or services connected to the infringement.
+When very serious infringements have been committed, additional penalties such as the temporary closure of the premises can be posed.
+Other ancillary sanctions can be imposed: e.g. seizure of the adultered, counterfeited, or fraudulently obtained materials; or publication of the sanction.

-Article 68 of the Retail Trade Act:
+• Article 68 of the Retail Trade Act: